Creating Web Sites

 Publishing web sites/Privacy issues

-GEDitCOM II creates html files for a web site, but does not (yet) have an option to publish them to the web.
+GEDitCOM II and GEDitCOM creates html files for a web site, but does not have an option to publish them to the web.
 You have several options for publishing:

 If you do publish your results on the web, you should provide contact information and you should pay attention to privacy issues.
 The contact information is so that people visiting your web site can contact you if needed.
 They may be long-lost relatives and just want to get in touch.
 They may be other genealogists that can provide you with new information.
 Or they may be people listed on your web site who object to their name being on the Internet.
 For all of these possibilities, your web site should have contact information.